 ## [1] 0.0571

 1. How tall is the tallest 1% of Finnish men?
-Use qnorm() for theoretical estimate and quantile() for an empirical estimate from the simulated sample.
+Use qnorm() for the theoretical estimate and quantile() for an empirical estimate from the simulated sample.

 qnorm(0.99, 176, 7) #theoretical cut-point with 99% in the left tail so 1% in the right tail